Register/Renew a Boat

 Birthday Bonus for Georgia Boat Owners

-Starting July 2013, Georgia residents who have a boat registered with the state can fish on their birthday and for two days after as part of their boat registration fee.
+Starting July 2013, Georgia residents who have a boat registered with the state can fish on their birthday as part of their boat registration fee.

-The birthday bonus is a three-day resident combination license that not only allows Georgians 16 and older who own a vessel and have a valid, current registration to fish in fresh and saltwater for three consecutive days (starting on their birthday), it covers many other recreational opportunities.
-These include fishing at public fishing areas, accessing state lands where a Georgia Outdoor Recreational Pass is otherwise required, hunting small game and feral hogs on private land, and using shooting ranges where a WMA stamp or GORP is needed.
+The birthday bonus is a one-day resident combination license that not only allows Georgians 16 and older who own a vessel and have a valid, current registration to fish (on their birthday), it covers many other recreational opportunities, including fishing at public fishing areas, accessing state lands where a Georgia Outdoor Recreational Pass is otherwise required, hunting small game and feral hogs on private land, and using shooting ranges where a license is required.

 The license is good for the primary boat owner’s birthday during the three years the boat registration is valid.

 Boat owners must carry a Georgia ID, such as a driver’s license, and their plastic vessel registration card to show proof of a valid vessel registration.
-Activities like trout fishing, big-game hunting and hunting on WMAs require additional paid licenses.
-Saltwater fishing and migratory bird hunting require additional permits, which are free.
+Activities like mountain trout fishing and big-game and migratory bird hunting require additional paid licenses.
+Saltwater fishing requires an additional free permit.

 Registration is required for: